Skip to contents

 #> 3289532: Social Sciences: Sociology

-The key for the term data is a composite key of two variables: student ID and term.
+Here, the key is a composite of four variables: student ID, course abbreviation and number, and term.

 # Check that the indicated column forms a primary key